Our Management & staff

 Health Care Consultant: Victoria Tischler

 Victoria Tischler is a chartered psychologist and Associate Fellow of the British Psychological Society.
-She retains an Honorary Associate Professor post in the Division of Psychiatry and Applied Psychology, The University of Nottingham.
-Victoria’s research focuses on creativity and mental health.
-She is leading a number of projects that develop the evidence base for arts and multisensory approaches in dementia care, funded by the Arts and Humanities Research Council and the Wellcome Trust.
-She is executive editor for the journal 'Arts and Health' and a member of the Boots UK archive scientific advisory board.
-She has authored many papers on mental health, medical and health humanities, and arts and dementia.
-She has worked as a curator, is a Trustee of the charity Paintings in Hospitals and is a consultant to PS/Y, a research, curating and public engagement collective.
-She regularly acts as a media consultant and presenter on art and mental health issues.
+She is Professor of Behavioural Science at the University of Surrey.
+Victoria’s research focuses on creativity and mental health and novel sensory interventions to improve the lives of those with dementia.
+She has authored many papers on mental health, medical and health humanities, and creativity and dementia.
+She regularly acts as a media consultant on art and mental health issues.

 We send out an annual questionnaire to all family and friends of our Residents and review the results very carefully.